-In Texas, every home with an irrigation system is required to have a backflow prevention assembly (BPA) to eliminate the risk of contaminating the water supply.
+In Dallas Fort Worth Texas, every home with an irrigation system is required to have a backflow prevention assembly (BPA) to eliminate the risk of contaminating the water supply with harmful pesticides and bacteria.
 BPAs are commonly referred to as a double check valve, or double check assembly (DCA).

 Texas Regulations for Irrigation Systems

 There are currently no regulations requiring homeowners to have their double check tested periodically.
 However, businesses in Texas are required to have their BPAs tested on a yearly basis, and we predict that similar regulations will affect homeowners very soon.

 For more information see TCEQ’s regulations for irrigation systems.